 I don’t get paid once a month, so why would I pay my bills once a month?
 I get paid every other Friday.
 I pay my credit card balances in full each payday.
 That allows for me to match my income cycle to my expense cycle.

 I find this valuable because I don’t have big swings in my bank account balances and my credit card balances are never too high.
 If I have a rare payday where my credit card balances are higher than my paycheck, I can take a small amount from my checking account to make up the difference.
 I never need to tap into savings or put a lot from checking into my credit cards.

 Paying credit cards bills that are thousands of dollars can be intimidating.
 It feels like a lot of money is going away at once and the accumulated balance can cause anxiety.
 Why wait for your balance to build up when you can pay as often as you want?

-I keep my eyes on my balances every day using tools like Personal Capital.
+I keep my eyes on my balances every day using tools like Empower.
 A quick login gives me my balances and recent transactions in one place.
 I plan my spending to ensure no balance ever goes too high.
 I spread out large purchases between paychecks to ensure I never have a credit card balance higher than my paycheck.